Viceroy Research

 Viceroy Research LLC is an international investigative financial research group registered in Delaware, United States.
-It was founded by a British short-seller Fraser John Perring together with Australian partners Aiden Lau and Gabriel Bernarde in 2016.
-Perring and Viceroy have stirred considerable media interested because of their reports on firms like Wirecard which they accused of nonexisting accounts.
+It was founded by a British short seller Fraser John Perring together with Australian partners Aiden Lau and Gabriel Bernarde in 2016.
+Perring and Viceroy have stirred considerable media interest because of their reports on firms like Wirecard.
 Of late, Viceroy has been known to bet against companies like Tesla, or Grenke.

 In 2021, the South African Financial Sector Conduct Authority (FSCA) has fined Viceroy R50 million for damaging remarks that the short-selling firm made about South Africa's Capitec Bank.

 In October 2021, it issued a damning report against Adler Real Estate for inflated valuations and undisclosed related party deals.
-KPMG probed the allegations and cleared the company of systemic fraud, but was unable to refute all of the claims.
-KPMG quit in May 2022.
-Adler eventually was unable to repay its debt and is negotiating to restructure it.
+KPMG probed the allegations and cleared the company of systemic fraud, but was unable to refute all the claims.
+In May 2022, KPMG quit its contract.
+Adler eventually was unable to repay its debt.
+In April 2023, it won approval in court, against the opposition of some bondholders, to suspend coupon payments and extend maturities of bonds due in 2024.

+In September 2024, OCCRP reported that following Viceroy's investigations into Steward Health Care's involvement with the 2019 Maltese hospital corruption scandal Fraser Perring became subject of a "wide 'false flag' campaign" by Audere International, on behalf of Steward.
+This included Labour MP Liam Byrne "suggesting" in March 2023 during UK Parliament that Perring was a Russian agent.

+List of short attack reports

+The following table displays the companies Viceroy Research has published reports about.